omersabary/omersabary.github.io/_pages/about.md

 ---

-I completed my MSc in 2020 at the Computer Science Faculty, at the Technion, under the supervision of Professor Eitan Yaakobi.
+I completed my MSc in 2020 at the Computer Science Faculty, at the Technion, under the supervision of Professor Eitan Yaakobi..

 ---